Ready to launch an online coaching business? Find out why Whop is the best place for it (and how you can launch yours today).

 1. Fitness coaching

-Honestly, whenever I’d hear the word coaching, fitness would be the first thing I’d think about.
-It’s obviously still one of the strongest niches around, especially with many still working out from home or skipping traditional gyms.
+Fitness is still one of the strongest coaching niches going, especially with many working out from home and skipping traditional gyms.

-Fitness coaching works well because people want accountability, structure, and visible results.
-And if you niche down even further (like coaching teenagers who are just getting started, busy business owners, or just gym newbies), you’ll stand out even more.
+Fitness coaching works because these clients need accountability, structure, and visible results.
+And if you niche down even further (like coaching college football players, post-partum mothers, or fitness newbies), you’ll stand out even more.

-You can offer training programs, nutrition guidance, check-ins, and personalized plans—all from one whop.
+You can offer workout programs, nutrition guidance, check-ins, and personalized plans—all from one whop.

 2. Mindset coaching